-Monthly reports submitted by Memorial Hospital detail the reach of the RSS Program.
+Monthly reports submitted by Springs Recovery Connection detail the reach of the RSS Program at Memorial Hospital.
 Data below was collected from June 2019 to January 2020.
-Memorial Hospital will submit additional data throughout the grant cycle further understand the number of patients who have benefited from the program.
+This partnership will submit additional data throughout the grant cycle further understand the number of patients who have benefited from the program.